06-25-2021, 05:46 AM

 To test your installation please run the picture.py coder example script described below.
 Open the script in PsychoPy's coder window, and click the run button.

-There is a detail step-by-step walkthrough of the picture in Section 5 of the Getting Started with Python and Pylink guide (see below for the location of the PDF).
+There is a detailed, step-by-step walkthrough for Coder integration following the picture example in Section 5 of the Getting Started with Python and Pylink guide (see below for the location of the PDF).

 The following table lists all the example scripts that is provided with the EyeLink Developers Kit: